-SelectorsHub is a browser extension to write own XPath and cssSelector in less than 5sec with the auto suggest feature.
+SelectorsHub is a free browser extension to write own XPath and cssSelector in less than 5sec with the auto suggest feature.

-SelectorsHub auto suggests all possible functions, attributes, text and everything along with their occurrences while typing to complete Selectors like xpath & cssSelector just in less than 5 seconds.
+SelectorsHub auto suggests all possible functions, attributes, text and everything along with their occurrences while typing to complete Selectors like xpath & cssSelector in just less than 5 seconds.
 Now we need not to copy and paste attribute values from DOM anymore to build XPath and cssSelector.
-It also supports axis like siblings, parents, childNodes, ancestors and descendants etc. It gives the proper error message for invalid syntax like what is missing in Selector.
-It also generate all possible selectors just in single click.
+It also supports axes like siblings, parents, childNodes, ancestors and descendants etc. It gives the proper error message for invalid syntax like what is missing in Selector.
+It also generates all possible selectors just in a single click.
 It supports shadowDOM, nested shadow DOM, iframe, nested iframes, SVG elements, dynamic dropdown, submenu and dynamic invisible elements too.
 It supports all the browsers.

-It is the very first and the only innovation which auto suggests values, supports shadowDOM and gives proper error message.
+It is the very first and the only innovation which auto suggests values, supports shadowDOM and gives proper error messages.